conda/conda/docs/source/using/py.rst

 Create a Python 3.4 environment
 ````````````````````````````````

-To create a new environment with a different version of Python, use the :doc:`conda create </help/examples/create>` command.
+To create a new environment with a different version of Python, use the :doc:``conda create`` command.
 In this example, we'll make the new environment for Python 3.4:

 .. code-block:: bash